blockbridge/blockbridge-kb/guide/proxmox/index.md

 Formats & Content Types
 ------------------------

-Blockbridge provides **block-level storage** optimized for peformance, security, and efficiency.
+Blockbridge provides **block-level storage** optimized for performance, security, and efficiency.
 Block storage is used by Proxmox to store raw disk **images**.
 Disk images are attached to virtual machines and typically formatted with a filesystem for use by the guest.

 Proxmox supports several built-in storage types.
 Environments with existing enterprise or datacenter storage systems can use the LVM or iSCSI/kernel storage types for shared storage in support of high-availability.
-For service providers, these solutions are not scalable from a configuration management perspective.
+For service providers, however, these solutions are simply not scalable.
+The configuration management required to implement and maintain Proxmox on traditional shared storage systems is too large a burden.
 We developed our Proxmox-native driver specifically to address these challenges.

 The table below provides a high-level overview of the capabilities of popular block storage types.
 For a complete list of storage types, visit the [Proxmox Storage Wiki](https://pve.proxmox.com/wiki/Storage).